Skip to main content

 Auditing database

 You can check permissions from a data source perspective.
-Open permissions tab from the database page to view all users with their access levels.
+Open the permissions tab from the database page to view all users with their access levels.